-In the top level entry for a counter, there are six entries for the minimum, average and maximum values and for the minimum, average and maximum rates that allow to switch each on and off independently.
+Nested under the top level entry for a counter, there are six entries for the minimum, average and maximum values and for the minimum, average and maximum rates that allow to switch each on and off independently.
+If you just use the top level entries check box then either the average value or rate will be chosen depending on the counters attributes.

-• Processes Tab
+· Processes Tab